Close Menu

 2027 Ogun state governoship hopeful, Ambassador Sarafa Tunji Isola was cynopsure of all eyes at a gathering in Abeokuta as he led attendees in the rendition of Christian hymn.

-Isola who was the immediate past Nigeria Ambassador to Unitef Kingdom was the Chief Launcher and special guest of honor at the official presentation of the book titled “Abeokuta: The Cradle of Christianity in Nigeria” authored by Chief Babatunde Joseph Oke, the Balogun of Egba Christian Chiefs.
+Isola who was the immediate past Nigeria Ambassador to United Kingdom was the Chief Launcher and special guest of honor at the official presentation of the book titled “Abeokuta: The Cradle of Christianity in Nigeria” authored by Chief Babatunde Joseph Oke, the Balogun of Egba Christian Chiefs.

 Held at the iconic Henry Townsend Hall within the sacred precincts of the Cathedral Church of St. Peter, Ake, Abeokuta—Nigeria’s first church—the event assembled a cross-section of Nigeria’s finest minds and most respected traditional and spiritual leaders.
 From monarchs to technocrats, from professors to reverend fathers, the atmosphere was one of deep reflection, reverence, and celebration.